Teachers and students rely on the RACE or RACES writing strategies to construct high-quality answers using text evidence.

 - Use important terms daily as you teach.
 Students will gain a deeper understanding as they hear important words used naturally and frequently.

-Over time, keep students’ writing skills sharp by repeatedly spiraling back to practice the RACE/RACES writing technique.
-The continued practice may not make students’ writing perfect, but it can help make their skills permanent and fresh in their minds.
+The continued practice might not make students’ writing perfect, but it can help make their skills permanent and keep them fresh in their minds.

 These sentence starters are also known as writing stems, sentence stems, and constructed response starters.